-Every now and then we select a breed of dog or cat, and reveal some quirky facts.
+This is where we select a breed of dog or cat, and reveal some quirky facts.
 Come back periodically and see if it's yours.
-This time it's the...Boston Terrier
+Today, it's the...Boston Terrier

-The Boston Terrier is one of only a few dogs with the distinction of being "Made in America.
+The Boston Terrier is just one of a few dogs truly "Made in America.
 The breed originated c1870, when Robert Hooper of Boston purchased a dog named Judge, of Bull and Terrier lineage.
 The offspring later interbred with French Bulldogs, providing the foundation for today's breed.
-He is the first wholly American dog breed recognised by the American Kennel Club, and since 1979 he's been the official state dog of Massachusets.
+He is the first wholly American dog breed recognised by the American Kennel Club, and since 1979 has been the official state dog of Massachusets.

-The Good- Wonderfully friendly and sociable dog.
-He's intelligent, loves human company, and pulls all manner of facial expressions making him quite the comedian.
+- Wonderfully friendly and sociable dog.
+Intelligent, loves human company, and pulls all manner of facial expressions making him quite the comedian

-- He sheds just a small amount of hair, and does not suffer from body odour, so only needs bathing every few weeks (unless he plays in the mud.)
+- Sheds just a small amount of hair, and does not suffer from body odour, so only needs bathing every few weeks

-- He's a diligent watchdog, but will still eagerly greet visitors into the house.
+- A diligent watchdog, but will still eagerly greet visitors into the house

-- Ranging from 5-11kg in weight, he's quite a small breed, light on shopping bills.
+- 5-11kg in weight, he's quite a small breed, light on shopping bills

-- Boston Terriers love the camera.
-We'd happily use one here at Animal Outfitters to share Rio's supermodel workload!
+- Bostons love the camera.
+We'd happily have one here at Animal Outfitters to share Rio's modelling duties!

-The Bad- The Boston Terrier's natural thermostat isn't great and he struggles to adequately regulate his body temperature.
-Be wary exposing him to extreme temperatures.
+- The Boston's natural thermostat isn't great and he struggles to regulate his body temperature.
+Be wary exposing him to extreme temperatures

 All up we think they are fabulous.
 If you're after a canine bundle of fun that's quirky and smart, then a Boston Terrier could fit nicely.
 Just remember a peg for your nose too!